Servo Direction

 Now, try turning the left servo the other direction.

-• Save the script left_servo_clockwise as left_servo_counterclockwise.
+• Change the project name from left_servo_clockwise to left_servo_counterclockwise.

-• In the servo_speed function, change (-75) to (75).
+• In the servo_speed function call, change (-75) to (75).

 • Verify that the servo connected to pin 18 now rotates the other direction, which should be counterclockwise, at about 50 to 60 RPM.